 Read our Slovenia travel guide to learn what we rate, and what we don’t.

-Best time to go on a Julian Alps holiday
+Best time to go to the Julian Alps

 There’s no snow this year in Ljubljana, it's just too warm.
 They used to get constant snow in the capital from January to April but not any more.
 The Julian Alps are a different setting.
 They’re at a higher altitude and people can still expect snow there in the winter.